hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 !!! warning

+    QBFT is currently an early access feature.
+Do not use in production networks.

+In QBFT networks, approved accounts, known as validators, validate transactions and blocks.
+Validators take turns to create the next block.
+Before inserting the block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.

+!!! warning

     Configure your network to ensure you never lose 1/3 or more of your validators.
 If more than 1/3 of validators stop participating, new blocks are no longer created, and the network stalls.
 It may take significant time to recover once nodes are restarted.

-In QBFT networks, approved accounts, known as validators, validate transactions and blocks.
-Validators take turns to create the next block.
-Before inserting the block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.

 !!! tip
     You can use a plugin to securely store a validator's key using the